Boonah, Queensland: History

 The Fassifern railway line (Queensland's first branch railway line) opened from Ipswich to Harrisville on 10 July 1882.
 On 12 September 1887 the line was extended to Dugundan with Boonah being served by Boonah railway station in Yeates Avenue.
 The line closed in June 1964.
 There is a memorial to the railway line in Yeates Avenue at the back of the Commercial Hotel.
-The town takes its name from the railway station and is an Aboriginal word referring ether to the Bloodwood tree (Eucalyptus Corymbosa) or the Brigalow tree (Acacia harpadhylla).
+The town takes its name from the railway station and is an Aboriginal word referring either to the Bloodwood tree (Eucalyptus Corymbosa) or the Brigalow tree (Acacia harpadhylla).

 In 1882, the Primitive Methodist Church congregation had grown too large to continue to use the Provisional School.
 Thomas Hardcastle donated 1 acre of land for a church on Old Mount Alford Road near the former Dugandan Bridge.
 There was a ceremonial cutting of the first sod on Saturday 23 December 1882 by Miss Jessie Hardcastle.
 The church was 22 by 14 feet and built by George Beverley and T. Austin.
 It was officially opened on 4 November 1883.
 In 1892 concerns about flooding led to fundraising to relocate the church to the southern end of High Street in Boonah (now the location of the manse).
 Eventually that church building became too small for the congregation so a new church was built at 9 Church Street and was officially opened on Sunday 10 November 1907.
 In 1908 the old church building was relocated to Kalbar.
 Following the amalgamation of the Methodist Church into the Uniting Church in Australia, a new Uniting Church building was built at 10 Macquarie Street.
 The church building in Church Street was sold to the Salvation Army and was subsequently sold into private ownership.

 Around 1884, the Blumbergville Post Office was opened.

 In 1887, the railway line from Ipswich was extended to the area, with the name Boonah given to a rail siding at Blumbergville located one stop before the terminus at the settlement of nearby Dugandan.
 The railway siding took its name from an Aboriginal word from the Yuggera and Yugumbir language groups meaning bloodwood tree (Corymbia gummifera) or Brigalow tree (Acacia harpophylla).

 The local government, the Goolman Division, had its office in Flinders, but the coming of the railway to Boonah resulted in the relocation of the Goolman Division to Boonah in 1888.

 Following devastating floods in 1887, the main commercial interests for the district relocated from the lower lying Dugandan, near the railway terminus, to the higher ground of Boonah.

 The Post Office was renamed Boonah around 1888.